QEC-pages/min-weight-decoder/README.md

 git push --set-upstream origin new-branch
 (Now you have update the new branch to github.
 Go to github and make a pull request from new-branch to master)
 ```

+## More on coding
+It is optional, but if you feel it useful, write a min weight decoder in C/C++ or GAP.
+You can use existing code as well.